based on 7 nights inc. flights

 Richard Perry (Staff)

 Shortly after arriving in Puglia I realised just how special the destination is.
-It was noted just how many Italians vacation in the area of Italy proving just how unique and relaxing the area is.
+It was noted just how many Italians holiday in the area of Italy proving just how unique and relaxing the area is.
 When arriving at Borgo Egnazia you instantly feel at home and made to feel special.
 The hotel is like nothing I have ever experienced before in the Mediterranean, the architecture together with its rural location sets itself apart from many other family friendly properties in Europe.
 Bikes are able to be rented to explore the resort, Cala Masciola beach club and the local town of Savelletri.
-You are spoiled for choice when its comes to the extensive wine list in the restaurants.
+You are spoilt for choice when its comes to the extensive wine list in the restaurants.
 The waiters are very passionate and encourage you to sample the very affordable local wines.

 The villas and Borgo townhouses are ideal for all families and the La Corte (main hotel) is more suited to couples offering enhanced privacy.

 I very much look forward to returning to Borgo Egnazia, Italian food in the UK will simply never be the same!

 This is a beautiful hotel with excellent facilities.
 On arrival there are plenty of people on hand to help you and from start to finish you will be wowed by this traditional resort.
 The townhouses in the Borgo are just perfect for families and allow guests to have a real experience of being in an old Italian village.
 For those families who want more space or with more people then the villas are just stunning.
 They have amazing views and lovely pools for the children to play in, there is also a huge amount of space to enjoy inside and out.